-Folks like Brian, Nabeel, Bastian, Roslyn, Dale, Alex.
+Folks like Bryan, Nabeel, Bastian, Roslyn, Dale, Alex.
 People who have lived lifetimes more than I have and whom I’d take many learnings from.
 We spoke of adventure, excitement, love, ambition–and ambition unchecked.
 We spoke of happiness, calm and presence.
 We practiced Yoga everyday on the boat–even while navigating the 8 meter waves that risked us in the Drake passage while tilting our boat 23 degrees in either direction.
 The M.S.
 Expedition was a gift.
 Certainly, it was an investment but anyone who travels should share that travel is an investment in the self.

 It’s now 12:21AM in Buenos Aires, Argentina.

 8 weeks ago I sat on a couch in midtown considering the long walk the time ahead would be.
 It has been an incredible walk–sometimes it passed quickly, other times like molasses and often I found my days including both sentiments.
 Now, it’s finished.
 Whatever it was and was not, is written; maktub.

 Not everything I expected to be home there will be there.
 There will be a lot there that I’ve been looking forward to.
 And there will be so many pleasant surprises that have me idly smiling in appreciation–the baristas hearts in my coffee while the snow gently falls included.

 Returning to New York this time is different then the last few times.